JackHinderager/VeeDuino/README.md

 Arduino Uno Clone

-- Failure rate is high for these clones, it may be a good idea to use a legit Arduino
+- Failure rate is high for these clones, it may be a good idea to use a real Arduino

 Type K thermocouple and MAX6675 thermocouple module